alexbevi/alexbevi.github.com/_posts/2025-04-11-performance-profiling-mongodb-on-cloudflare-workers.markdown

 I ran a number of tests and periodically you'd still get a cold-start spike, but most requests benefit from the reduced latency maintaining a stateful Worker via Durable Objects provides.

 It is worth calling out that Durable Objects come with some [limitations](https://developers.cloudflare.com/durable-objects/platform/limits/) such as a soft limit of 1,000 requests per second, but for _most_ use cases this is likely sufficient.
+I encourage you to try this out on your own and see how it works for you.